-Written correspondence from individuals living in territories held by ISIL in Iraq, provided to Al Jazeera and the Intercept, paint a bleak picture of life for both ISIL members and civilians still living under the group’s control.
+Indeed the same may be true for written correspondence from individuals living in parts of Iraq controlled by the Islamic State in Iraq and the Levant (ISIL), which paints a bleak picture of life for both ISIL members and civilians still living under the its control.

-The messages come from people in ISIL territory, both members of the group and civilians, who want his religious advice.
-Seeking advice from religious figures is common in the Muslim world, but the recipient of these messages is particularly respected by many Muslims in Iraq, Syria and Jordan.
+The correspondence, obtained by The Intercept and Al Jazeera, was sent to a religious scholar living in Jordan who has been associated with other groups in the past, but is critical of ISIL.
+The messages come from people in ISIL-held territory, both members of the group and civilians, who are seeking his religious advice.
+Wanting such counsel from religious figures is common in the Muslim world, but the recipient of these messages in particularly respected among Muslims in Iraq, Syria and Jordan.

 The religious figure is not named here in order to protect his legal status in Jordan.

-The advice-seekers are two unrelated people: one is an ISIL fighter in Fallujah, and the other is a conservative Sunni Muslim civilian living in Mosul.
+The advice seekers are unrelated: one is an ISIL fighter in Fallujah, and the other is a Sunni Muslim civilian living in Mosul.

-The correspondence takes place during the timeframe of early-June to mid-August, and coincides with major events in those cities reported by international media – including the Iraqi government’s offensive to retake Fallujah and the increase of pressure on the inhabitants of Mosul in preparation for an operation to retake it as well.
+The correspondence took place from early June to mid August, and coincided with major events in those cities reported by international media – including the Iraqi government’s offensive to retake Fallujah and the increasing pressure on the inhabitants of Mosul in preparation for the operation.

 "The battle for Fallujah was a success in that it ended with ISIS driven out and a government established that had representation from the local Sunni community," says Nathaniel Rabkin, managing editor of the political risk publication Inside Iraq Politics.

-The messages from these cities offer a glimpse into the effect of military pressure on ISIL fighters in Iraq, as well as the fears of some conservative Sunni Muslims that they will be the target of reprisals when their cities are recaptured by the central government.
+The messages from these cities offer a glimpse into the effect of military pressure on ISIL fighters in Iraq, as well as the fears of some Sunni Muslims that they would be the target of reprisals when their cities were recaptured by the government.